Posted by Vikram Rathod

 Site change: This is for the improvement of the layout that affects the internal references and URL structure of the page.

 Replatforming: This is a change of CMS, moving the website to a particular website, for instance, switching from WordPress to Shopify.

 Mobile setup changes: It is about shifting to a mobile setup, indexing the applications, or even creating a PWA website, and are often called partial website migrations.

 Content migration: It is the process of rewriting, consolidating, or processing the content that impacts the visibility of organic search.

 Redesigns: It encompasses anything and everything from minor design to complete website revisions, covering major changes in coding and copying.

 There are times when files are often lost during the transition phase and having a backup helps in creating the process smoothly.
 Choosing the backup file is simple and often doesn’t take long.

-301 redirects give page value to the new URL, it prevents broken links in the content that has occurred due to migration.
+301 redirects give page value to the new URL, it prevents broken links in the content that have occurred due to migration.

 Ensure that the new site isn’t live until it has been reviewed.
-One should check a number of things to set mark the accuracy, which includes:
+One should check several things to set mark the accuracy, which include: